HackEduca/custom_assessments/README.md

-# custom_assessments
+# scratch_assessments
-Custom Assessment Generator for Scratch Act 1, Green and Blue Workbook
+Automatic Assessment Generator for Scratch at UChicago